-Elon Musk considers a private Tesla in tweet, shares jump
+Elon Musk considers a private Tesla, shares jump

 SAN FRANCISCO (Reuters) - Chief Executive Elon Musk said on Tuesday he is considering taking Tesla Inc private in what would be the largest deal of its type, moving the electric car maker out of the glare of Wall Street as it goes through a period of rapid growth under tight financial constraints.

 "Am considering taking Tesla private at $420.
 Funding secured," Musk said on Twitter bit.ly/2Om3gn3.
 At $420 per share, a deal would be worth $72 billion overall.
-Musk did not disclose the source of the funding.
+Musk did not disclose the source of the funding, although he said "investor support is confirmed."

-In a letter to Tesla employees published on the company's blog here, Musk explained that such a move - over which no final decision had been made - would let Tesla "operate at its best, free from as much distraction and short-term thinking as possible."
+In a letter to Tesla employees published more than an hour later on the company's blog here, Musk explained that such a move - over which no final decision had been made - would let Tesla "operate at its best, free from as much distraction and short-term thinking as possible."

 Tesla shares closed up 11 percent at $379.57, slightly below their all-time high.